![]() |

 nodiscard |

-[in] | internalBufferSize | The internal buffer size used by the accepted socket for read<T>() operations.
-Defaults to DefaultBufferSize.
-Can also be set via setDefaultInternalBufferSize(). |
+| [in] | internalBufferSize | Optional internal buffer size for read<T>() operations |

-SocketException | if a fatal socket error occurs. |
+| SocketException | If a fatal socket error occurs during background accept |

 |